dduan/DrString/Documentation/Configuration.md

   option is a TOML list.
 - **Value**: The type or candidate of valid values for this option.
 A type ("String", "Bool") follows Unix command line arguments conventions.
 For
-  example: `drstring check -i "path/to/a.swift" --ignore-throws true`.
+  example: `drstring check -i "path/to/a.swift" --ignore-throws=false`.
 The String value could be quoted or not (do quote if want to pass a glob pattern to drstring as opposed to your shell).
 In a config file, the types refers to TOML types.
 When an option is *repeatable*, this is the type for the elements